 Among the visitors to thefreecountry.com (one of my sites) are a group who go there looking for the free programs that I wrote, namely Logtime and Tofrodos.
 Some of these visitors, while exploring the site, eventually also make it to the other sections which offer different sorts of free facilities (webmaster resources and programmer resources).

 If you are adept at writing your own software, you might consider offering free versions on your site to attract visitors.
-Offering your own original software allows you to leverage on the free advertising done by the numerous software sites on the Internet which drive traffic to your site.
+Offering your own original software allows you to take advantage of the free advertising done by the numerous software sites on the Internet which drive traffic to your site.

 Note though that if your free software is unrelated to the theme or products offered by your main site, the best you get is untargeted traffic, which may consume your bandwidth without necessarily increasing your revenue.

-In an earlier article, I dealt with the benefits of publishing your own electronic book (ebook) and how you can go about doing this.
-If you missed that article, you can find it at http://www.thesitewizard.com/archive/ebookpublishing.shtml
+I've mentioned elsewhere about the benefits of publishing your own electronic book (ebook) and how you can go about doing this.

 Essentially, having an ebook that is freely available has good promotional potential.
 You can submit the free ebook to free ebook sites (which will promote and distribute your ebook for you free of charge) and encourage your visitors to pass it to their friends.